Pharoah29/angular-posts-board/README.md

-# Angular Posts Board System
+# Angular Posts Board System!

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3 and Bootstrap 4.